Odjit/KindredLogistics/README.md

 ### Admin Commands
 - `.logisticsglobal sortStash`
-  - Turns on or off the availability to players for the ability to use .stash
+  - Turns on or off the availability to players for the ability to use the sort button in their inventory to stash items.
   - Shortcut: *.lg ss*
 - `.logisticsglobal craftpull `
   - Turns on or off the availability to players for the ability to pull items from chests for crafting in stations.